viaduck/mariadbpp/README.md

 ```
 More usage examples can be found in the `test/` directory.

+## History
+This library was originally developed on [Launchpad](https://launchpad.net/mariadb++).
+It has since been forked and is now being actively maintained [here](https://github.com/viaduck/mariadbpp).

 ## License
 This library is subject to the Boost Software License.
 See accompanying
 [LICENSE](LICENSE) file.